gloriadukuzeyesu/AWS/README.md

 **What is compliance boundary?** = > a regulatory compliance by the organization that describes where data resides.

-**What Data Sovereignty?** => legal authority tha can be asserted over data because it is pyhical location is within jurisdictional boundaries.
+**What Data Sovereignty?** => legal authority that can be asserted over data because it is physical location is within jurisdictional boundaries.